 He has asked God for one thing.
-Well, if you were to ask for one thing and for only one thing, what would you ask for?
-Would you want what David wanted??
+If you were to ask for one thing, and for only one thing, what would you ask for?
+Would you want what David wanted?
 The one thing David asked for was that he may dwell in the house of the Lord all the days of his life.
 David, of course, was the king who wanted to build a house for the Lord.
 He wanted to build the temple.
-Now, in the end, it was his son, Solomon, who built the temple.
-But David wanted to build the temple and to make a house that was suitable for the Lord.
+However, he was kept from building the temple and it was his son, Solomon, who built it.
+But David wanted to build the temple and he wanted to make a house that was suitable for the Lord.
 And here we read that his great longing, his great desire, was to dwell in God’s house all the days of his life.

-But let’s move on because in verse 5 he once again bear witness to his faith that the Lord will keep him safe and will hide him and will set him high upon a rock.
+But let’s move on because in verse 5 he once again bears witness to his faith that the Lord will keep him safe and will hide him and will set him high upon a rock.
 So, just as we might put something valuable and fragile on a high shelf so that small children won’t be able to break it, so the Lord set the psalmist on a high rock so that his enemies wouldn’t be able to reach him.
-His head, then, is exalted above his enemies.
+His head has therefore been exalted above his enemies.
 And in the tabernacle, he will offer sacrifices to God with joy and he will sing and make music to the Lord his God.
 So, he will give thanks to the Lord, because the Lord has kept him safe and has exalted him.

 Verses 7 to 12

-In verses 1 to 6, the psalmist was describing the Lord his God.
+In verses 1 to 6, the psalmist described the Lord his God.
 In verses 7 to 12, he addresses the Lord his God.
-He prays to the Lord, asking him to hear him when he calls.
-Be merciful and answer me.
+He prays to the Lord, asking him to hear him when he calls: Be merciful and answer me.
 And he refers to God’s face.
-Well, the mention of God’s face reminds us of the Aaronic Blessing, doesn’t it?
+The mention of God’s face reminds us of the Aaronic Blessing, doesn’t it?

 The Lord bless you and keep you;